brightly-salty/peace-license/FullText.md

 ## Preamble

-The Peace Public license is a freedom-respecting sharealike license for both the author of a work as well as those subject to a work.
+The Peace Public license is a freedom-respecting share-alike license for both the author of a work and those subject to a work.
 It aims to protect the basic rights of human beings from exploitation, the earth from plunder, and the equal treatment of the workers involved in the creation of the work.
 It aims to ensure a copyrighted work is forever available for public use, modification, and redistribution under the same terms so long as the work is not used for harm.

 ## Terms and Conditions

-**The Work (as defined below) is provided under the terms of this Peace Public License v0.0 ("License").
+**The Work (as defined below) is provided under the terms of this Peace Public License v0.0 (“License”).
 The work is protected by copyright and all other applicable laws.
 Any use of the work other than as authorized under this license or copyright law is prohibited.
 By exercising any rights to the work provided in this license, you agree to be bound by the terms of this license.
 To the extent this license may be considered to be a contract, the licensor grants you the rights contained here in as consideration for accepting the terms and conditions of this license and for agreeing to be bound by the terms and conditions of this license.**

 ## Fair Dealing Rights